Developmental Psychology Online Course

 This online college course is a survey of the psychology of human life span development including intellectual, social and emotional aspects of the normal individual and emphasizing childhood and adolescent development.

-At the end of this online course, you will be a more sophisticated child watcher.
+At the end of this online psychology course, you will be a more sophisticated child watcher.
 That is, the material of the course will broaden your perspective on children and allow you to observe, interpret and enjoy the behavior of children from a more knowledgeable and richer perspective.

 Each lesson has an open-book quiz where you are asked to answer multiple-choice questions.
 The purpose of the quiz is to assess your knowledge of material from the chapter.
 The lesson immediately preceding each exam will ask you to answer one additional, randomly selected essay question.